 (2) Peter elected to receive \$30,000 of his compensation in options to purchase common stock and Marla elected to receive all \$60,000 of her compensation as options to purchase common stock.
 For both of these directors, the number of options granted in lieu of cash compensation was based on the aggregate grant date fair value of stock option awards computed in accordance with FASB ASC Topic 718.
 The grant date fair value of the options was determined using the Black-Scholes-Merton option pricing model.
 Due to an administrative delay, the options granted to Peter and Marla for 2012 compensation were not issued until April 2013, at which time they were granted with the exercise price of \$9.47, representing the then current per share valuation of our common stock.
 In order to provide the same economic value as Peter and Marla would have received had the options been timely granted, we used a Black-Scholes value in the Board approved formula to arrive at the appropriate number of options.
-At December 30, 2012, Peter had options to purchase 19,585 shares of common stock, not counting the options to purchase 8,991 shares of our common stock that were granted in 2013 as compensation for 2012 service, and Marla had options to purchase 39,169 shares of common stock, not counting the options to purchase 17,983 shares of our common stock and Marla received options, we also granted them the options that constitute part of their 2013 compensation.
-Peter received options to purchase 17,231 shares of our common stock and Marla received options to purchase 14,462 shares of our common stock and marka received options to purchase 14,462 shares of our common stock and s0% upon the first anniversary of such grant.
-Of the options granted in 2013 compensation, 50% vested immediately upon such grant and the remaining 50% will vest upon the first anniversary of such grant.
-Of the options granted to Peter and Marla for 2013 compensation, 50% wested immediately upon such grant and the remaining 50% will vest upon the first anniversar
+At December 30, 2012, Peter had options to purchase 19,585 shares of common stock, not counting the options to purchase 8,991 shares of our common stock that were granted in 2013 as compensation for 2012 service, and Marla had options to purchase 39,169 shares of common stock, not counting the options to purchase 17,983 shares of our common stock and Marla received options to purchase 14,462 shares of our common stock with an exercise price of \$9.47 per share.
+Of the options granted in 2013 for 2012 compensation, 50% vested immediately upon such grant and the remaining 50% will vest upon the first anniversary of such grant.
+Of the options granted in 2013 compensation, 50% wested immediately upon such grant and the remaining 50% will vest upon the first anniversary of such grant.
+Of the options granted to Peter and Marla for 2013 compensation, 50% wested immediately upon such grant and the remaining 50% will vest upon the first anniversary of the award.